webis-de/Luyckx2008/README.md

 ## luyckx2008 - Authorship attribution and verification with many authors and limited data
 Part of the Studienstiftung Kolleg "Stylometry and Paraphrasing".
-This subproject attempts to implement the code described in [1].

 This is a reimplementation of the approach to authorship attribution originally described in